Distributed denial of service (DDoS)

 Preventing and mitigating DDoS attacks

-Preventing and mitigating DDoS attacks is a complex task that requires a multi-layered approach.
-It involves a combination of technical measures, such as firewalls and intrusion detection systems, and organizational measures, such as incident response plans and employee training.
+Preventing and mitigating DDoS attacks is a complex task that requires a multi layered approach.
+A robust DDoS protection solution is required to detect and block DDoS traffic before it reaches the target network.
+It involves a combination of technical measures like firewalls and intrusion detection systems and organisational measures like incident response plans and employee training.

 DDoS protection services